-Towson University 8000 York Road Towson, MD 21252-0001 t.
-410-704-2637 f.
-410-704-4670

-Please accept this letter of support for the inclusion of the health science courses listed below as possible electives in your proposed Doctor of Occupational Therapy (OTD) program:
+Towson University 8000 York Road Towson, MD 21252-0001 t, 410-704-2637 f, 410-704-4670 Please accept this letter of support for the inclusion of the health science courses listed below as possible electives in your proposed Doctor of Occupational Therapy (OTD) program:

-HLTH 603 Emerging Issues in the Health of the Nation

-HLTH 617 Health Administration

-HLTH 618 Introduction to Public Health

-HLTH 619 Organzing Systems of Care for Chroncially Ill and Physically

-Dependent Populations

-HLTH 637 Skill Development: Leadership in the Health Care Settting

-HLTH 645 Health care Policy

-HLTH 649 Program Evaluation

-HLTH 657 Health Advocacy Across Service Settings
+HLTH 603 Emerging Issues in the Health of the Nation HLTH 617 Health Administration HLTH 618 Introduction to Public Health HLTH 619 Organzing Systems of Care for Chroncially III and Physically Dependent Populations HLTH 637 Skill Development: Leadership in the Health Care Settting HLTH 645 Health care Policy HLTH 649 Program Evaluation HLTH 657 Health Advocacy Across Service Settings

 This is not an exhaustive list, so we are happy to discuss other courses offered within our Department that may be beneficial to your students.
-If you need additional information, please contact me at <a href="https://linearchy.com/linearch
+If you need additional information, please contact me at lhuttonrogers@towson.edu or 410-704-4219, or our Graduate Program Director, Dr. Niya Werts at nwerts@towson.edu or 410-704-2378.
+Thanks for the opportunity to support your endeavors.